paulkarpenko/us-code-ui/uscode/title-20-education/chapter-048-department-of-education.md

 Barack Obama.

 #### Extension of Term of President’s Advisory Commission on Educational Excellence for Hispanics
 Term of President’s Advisory Commission on Educational Excellence for Hispanics extended until Sept.
-30, 2015, by Ex.
+30, 2017, by Ex.
 Ord.
+No. 13708, Sept.
+30, 2015, 80 F.R.
+60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

+Previous extension of term of President’s Advisory Commission on Educational Excellence for Hispanics was contained in the following prior Executive Order:

+Ex.
+Ord.
 No. 13652, Sept.
 30, 2013, 78 F.R.
-61817, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+61817, extended term until Sept.
+30, 2015.

 #### Ex.
 Ord.
 No. 13621.
 White House Initiative on Educational Excellence for African Americans
 Ex.
 Ord.
 No. 13621, July 26, 2012, 77 F.R.
 45471, provided: